Close

 From a roundtable, from the 2018 Year of Engineering and with recommendations in the Perkins Review Revisited 2019, a code of practice was proposed to maximise the impact of engineering inspiration activities both individually and collectively.

-Now known as the Tomorrow’s Engineer’s Code that was developed over seven co-creation workshops held in Aberdeen, London, and Manchester.
-It was drafted in the knowledge that it would need to be flexible to support organisations both big and small, including SMEs, corporates, engineering institutions etc.
+What is now known as the Tomorrow’s Engineer’s Code was developed over seven co-creation workshops held in Aberdeen, London, and Manchester.
+It was drafted in the knowledge that it would need to be flexible to support organisations both big and small, including SMEs, corporates, engineering institutions and more, and also organisations at different stages of developing their engagement programmes.

 In autumn 2019 organisations were invited to share their views on a draft version of The Code.
 Following this, the draft which was finalised based on feedback from over 100 organisations.